 James H. Smellie

-In electricity matters, his experience as regulatory counsel includes extensive work on behalf of Alberta's Independent System Operator, as well as for other market participants.
-This extends to open access matters, cost of capital and other tariff issues, greenfield and thermal plant expansions, export authorizations and numerous transmission system expansions and enhancements.
+With respect to electricity matters, Jim's experience as regulatory counsel includes extensive work on behalf of Alberta's Independent System Operator, as well as other market participants.
+His practice extends to advising clients with open-access and other market-related matters, cost of capital and other tariff issues, greenfield and thermal plant expansions, export authorizations and numerous transmission system expansions and enhancements.

 Among his major achievements in this area, Jim recently acted as counsel to Emera Newfoundland and Labrador in securing regulatory approval from the Nova Scotia Utility & Review Board for the Maritime Link component of the Lower Churchill Hydroelectric Project.

 Jim's litigation experience includes numerous commercial arbitrations (both as an arbitrator and as counsel) and appearances before provincial superior and appellate courts, the Federal Court, Federal Court of Appeal and the Supreme Court of Canada.

 Outside of his regular practice, Jim previously served for more than 15 years as a senior public law instructor at the Bar Admission Course of the Law Society of Ontario in Ottawa.
 He also acts as pro bono counsel to high-performance Canadian amateur athletes in diverse disciplines on negotiations, arbitrations and other dispute resolution on a variety of matters - including national, International, Olympic and Paralympic team selection, discipline and complaints, Sport Canada's Athlete Assistance Program, and related issues.